andywer/ava-ts/readme.md

 ## Limitations

-There are a few limitations compared to the original `ava` CLI, however.
+There are a few limitations compared to the original `ava` CLI.

 * No babel support
 * No power assert

-## Help, I get weird TypeScript errors!

-Does it look as if TypeScript doesn't even read your `tsconfig.json`? `ts-node` recently [introduced a breaking change](https://github.com/TypeStrong/ts-node/releases/tag/v7.0.0): It&nbsp;will no longer load the `tsconfig.json` by default.

-There are two ways to fix that:
-1. Make sure you set the environment variable `TS_NODE_FILES=true`
-2. Downgrade to `ts-node` v6.x

 ## Frequently Asked Questions